deltaswapio/token-bridge-relayer/evm/README.md

 }
 ```

 Replace the sample `acceptedTokensList` with your list of accepted tokens.
-Each token should have a symbol, native contract address (32-byte format) and the initial swapRate, keyed by the Wormhole Chain ID for the token.
+Each token should have a symbol, native contract address (32-byte format) and the initial swapRate, keyed by the Deltaswap Chain ID for the token.

 ```
 # example